KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 On macOS you can only use the installer version.

-Visit the |download_page| of the Kdenlive web site for up to date information on installing Kdenlive.
+Visit the |download_page| of the Kdenlive web site to get the latest release for your operating system.

 You will find all previous Kdenlive versions in the |attic|.